hoangcanthi/Benchmarking-different-attention-mechanism-in-Brain-Lesion-Segmentation/README.md

 ### Visualization
-- Overlays of predictions on images:
+- Overlays of predictions on images: in Custom scipts: overlay_fold3_grid.py to produce validation prediction overlay

-### Notes on architecture and configs (2D PlainConvUNet)
+### Notes on architecture and configs (2D PlainConvUNet) - this is typically done by nnunet itself but worth mentioning
 - Patch size: typically 256×224.
 - Encoder/decoder: six stages, two 3×3 convs per stage; InstanceNorm(ε=1e‑5, affine=True) + LeakyReLU(0.01).
 - Downsampling by 3×3 stride‑2 convs in encoder; upsampling by 2×2 stride‑2 transposed convs in decoder.